Who'd have thought a messy desk could be such an advantage?

-The Clean Desk Mafia may well snort in derision, but there are perfectly logical reasons why this is so:
+The Clean Desk Mafia may well snort in derision, but there are perfectly logical reasons why a cluttered and messy desk is best:

 We’ve all had the experience of having a tidying up blitz and not being able to remember where we’ve put something.
 If that ‘something’ lives permanently on your desk, you always know its approximate location.

-5. Having a messy desk teaches you to deal with criticism, because invariably the Clean Desk Mafia will make snide comments, or come right out with something really original, such as, 'It looks as if a bomb has gone off here.’
+Invariably the Clean Desk Mafia will make snide comments, such as, 'It looks as if a bomb has gone off here.’

 That’s my fantasy anyway, you can make up your own.